-Pursuant to State law, interlocal agreements may need to indicate the manner in which the parties to such an agreement will provide financial support, including but not limited to, personnel, equipment, or property.
-The interlocal agreement provides that the City may cooperate in providing the CTA offices and work spaces, equipment, supplies, and staff assistance; however, the agreement is not specific as to the extent to which the City is to provide such support, whether the CTA is to reimburse the City for such support, or the methodology to be used to determine the amounts the CTA is to reimburse the City for such support.
+Pursuant to State law,38 interlocal agreements may need to indicate the manner in which the parties to such an agreement will provide financial support, including but not limited to, personnel, equipment, or property.
+The interlocal agreement39 provides that the City may cooperate in providing the CTA offices and work spaces, equipment, supplies, and staff assistance; however, the agreement is not specific as to the extent to which the City is to provide such support, whether the CTA is to reimburse the City for such support.